- Harvard Health Blog - http://www.health.harvard.edu/blog -

 Some people don’t even need the maneuver.
 Greg Gallagher’s doctor prescribed an anti-vertigo medication that suppresses symptoms.
 “I definitely felt better and the nausea went away quickly,” he says.
 His BPPV cleared up on its own a few days later.

 And BPPV does go away eventually, but it may take weeks or months.
 So if you don’t want to suffer through intense room spinning, you might want consider looking at a video and trying the Epley maneuver yourself.

 If it doesn’t help, it’s possible that you didn’t do it right, or that the crystals are in a part of your ear canal that requires another simple maneuver (called the Log Roll).
 But Dr. Santos says it’s best to leave it to the experts.
 “The advantage of seeing someone is that you can confirm you’re treating the correct side and the correct canal.
 We can pinpoint where the calcium crystals are and how to move them along,” says Dr. Santos.

-The only moving I’ll be doing in the next day is another Epley maneuver and some stiff-necked Olympics watching.
+The only moving I’ll be doing in the next day is another Epley maneuver.

 Copyright © 2010 Harvard Health Publications Blog.
 All rights reserved.